MBakhtiyor/zero_hash_task/readme.txt

 - Run receive message from websocket and calculation VWAP in different CPU cores
 - `ws_message` put each received message to Queue
 - `calc_vwap` Read message from queue and start calculating VWAP
-- `pairs_trade` is a dict which store last 200 pairs data and pre-calculated data for total_amount and quantity.
+- `pairs_trade` is a dict which store last 200 pairs data and pre-calculated data for total_amount and total_quantity.
 It allow us skip calculating on each iteration throw all 200 items

 2. If CPU has 1 core:
 - Run receive message from websocket